Churches and Children

-Christian teachers and parents don’t realize that big businesses are using them to fill children’s minds with so much superstitious nonsense it makes the advertising on television look small time. ( http://www.youtube.com/watch?v=UTedvV6oZjo).
-The promotional blitz aims to breed brand loyalty to a church.
+Christian teachers and parents do not realize that big businesses are using them to fill children’s minds with so much superstitious nonsense it makes the advertising on television look small time. ( http://www.youtube.com/watch?v=UTedvV6oZjo).
+The promotional blitz aims to breed brand loyalty to a Church.
 Brainwashed kids become compliant consumers, pliable people willing to part with their cash.
 They indoctrinate the next generation and the cycle continues.
 Churches have perfected the process that keeps them powerful by targeting youngsters.
 They make the corporations of the commercial world look like amateurs.

-I think a fundamental feature of an exceptional education is to give children a picture of their world that’s in tune with reality.
+I think a fundamental feature of an exceptional education is to give children a picture of their world that is in tune with reality.
 They should be taught how to explore all possibilities, and that they control their own destiny, and how to be open-minded to everyone else’s opinions.
 Kids should also be taught how, not always what, to think.